sproutfund/website_evergreen/program/community-connections.md

 redirect_from: /community-connections
 title: "Community Connections"
 subtitle: "Celebrating Pittsburgh’s 250th anniversary by engaging citizens and contributing to the “Pride & Progress” of Southwestern Pennsylvania."
 description: "Community Connections was a regional grantmaking program led by The Sprout Fund on the occasion of the Pittsburgh region’s 250th anniversary.
-In partnership with the Allegheny Conference on Community Development, and dozens of other partners, Community Connections granted nearly $1 million to 100 projects across 14 counties of Southwestern Pennsylvania."
+In partnership with the Allegheny Conference on Community Development and dozens of other partners, Community Connections granted nearly $1 million to 100 projects across 14 counties."
 logo: "/logos/community-connections.png"
 superprogram: "Community"
 program: "Community Connections"